 The relationship between low testosterone and gynecomastia

-In addition to treating gynecomastia, you may want to treat low testosterone
+In addition to treating gynecomastia, you may want to treat it

 Testosterone levels in men tend to decline with age.
-Patients with low testosterone levels require a thorough medical evaluation.
+Patients with testosterone levels require a thorough medical evaluation.
 Clinical assessment and lab investigations are required to identify possible underlying causes such as medical illness, lifestyle or ageing factors.
-If there are underlying causes for low testosterone, the patient will be referred for individualized treatment for these causes.
+If there are underlying causes for this, the patient will be referred for individualized treatment for these causes.

 The testosterone levels can be supplemented by hormones prescribed by a doctor.
 Regular follow up will be required for the patients.